 House to house connection

 If you have running water you can temporarily help a neighbour with frozen pipes by sharing your water through a temporary house to house connection.
-This potable water can be used for drinking, preparing food, showering, doing laundry, dishes and flushing toilets.
+This water can be used for showering, doing laundry and flushing toilets.
 Both homes must keep a tap running to ensure the temporary connection doesn’t freeze.
 This will not affect either neighbour’s water bill, as you will both be placed on historical billing based on last year’s water usage.

 If your water pipes freeze you could be without running water for days.
 In some cases this house to house connection is the only temporary solution until the service line or water pipes can be thawed or repaired.
 The City of Hamilton can assist with this connection at no charge.